andreykobal/opbnb-ai-nft-avatars/README.md

 ## Crosschain Deployment

-To deploy a smart contract on a Testnet BSC with the ability to transfer NFTs to other chains see our [ZetaChain Crosschain NFT game SDK](https://github.com/andreykobal/zetachain-crosschain-nft-game-sdk)
+To deploy a smart contract on a BNB Smart Chain Testnet with the ability to transfer NFTs to other chains see our [ZetaChain Crosschain NFT game SDK](https://github.com/andreykobal/zetachain-crosschain-nft-game-sdk)

 ### Deployments